D3Ext/maldev/README.md

   <a href="#disclaimer">Disclaimer</a>
 </p>

-A lightweight Golang library for malware development and penetration testing purpouses

 # Introduction

 `maldev` aims to help malware developers, red teamers and anyone who is interested in cybersecurity.
 It uses native Golang code at 100% and it tries to do all operations from scratch without almost any third-party package.
+The project isn't finished yet and the API may be unstable so your malware may break in a near future.

 If you have any idea feel free to contribute or if you want to contact me you can do it through Discord (***D3Ext#5965***)